junghyey/grinnell-elephant/README.md

   * This write up is referenced from: https://medium.com/tauk-blog/using-xctest-and-xctestcase-for-ios-tests-28828c829b3

 - Determining which tests will be executed in a CI build:
-  - Widget Testing: All the funcionality works in the widget
+  - Widget Testing: All the funcionality works in the widget (checklist, timer, pomodore..etc..)
-  - UI testing: Validate UI flows for user experience
+  - UI testing: Validate UI flows for user experience (ex: basic interactions)
+  - Collectible Testing: Check Collectible system works (purchasing, setting images..etc..)
   - Unit Tests: Verify individual components

 - Determining which development actions trigger a CI build: